 The San Francisco Giants are one of the oldest franchises in baseball.
 Tracing their roots back to the 1880s, the then-New York based franchise early on was one of the best in baseball.
 The Giants won the World Series in 1888, 1889 and 1905, getting the franchise off to a good start.
 For the next two decades New York remained elite, reaching back-to-back-to-back World Series from 1911 to 1913, but finished just short each time.
 After another loss in 1917, the Giants took home World Series titles three and four in 1921 and 1922.
 Things slowed down for New York after the 1930s.
 The Giants won just one championship (1954) and played in only two others from 1938 through 1988.
 The 1990s were the Barry Bonds era of Giants baseball.
 By now comfortably located in San Francisco, Bonds put on a display the likes of which baseball has never seen during his time in the Bay Area.
 In 15 years with the Giants, Bonds clubbed 586 home runs, an average of a little more than 39 homers per season.
-In 2010 the Giants finally won their first World Series since 1954, and then won their seventh championship just two years later in 2012.
+In 2010, the Giants finally won their first World Series since 1954, and then won their seventh championship just two years later in 2012.
+The Giants pulled in a 3rd World Series title in 5 years in 2014, putting the Giants of the 2010's among the great dynasty's in the history of MLB.
 San Francisco has retired the numbers of 10 former players through the team’s illustrious history.
 Score with TicketCity - the place to go for San Francisco Giants baseball tickets.

 2016 SF Giants Season Preview